Caridoid escape reaction: Anatomy involved

 Like other decapod crustaceans, the crayfish possesses a hard, segmented exoskeleton that reflects muscular and neural segmentation.
 The anterior portion of the crayfish is the cephalothorax region.
-The region rostral to the cephalic grove, which separates the head and thorax region, is characterized by the presence of eyes, antennae and claws while the region caudal contains four pairs of walking legs.
+The region rostral to the cephalic groove, which separates the head and thorax region, is characterized by the presence of eyes, antennae and claws while the region caudal contains four pairs of walking legs.
 This is the crayfish's primary mode of locomotion.
 The abdominal section of the crayfish is divided into seven segments.
 These segments are flexibly interconnected, forming the tail.
 Normally, the tail is held in an extended position to aid in maneuvering and balancing.
 The first five segments are similar and the two terminal segments are modified into a tail fan, a region with high surface area that acts as the blade of a paddle in the escape response.
 This region contains the telson.
 The abdominal segments contain swimmerets, which aid in swimming.

 The anterior five segments of the crayfish house the massive flexor and extensor muscles.
 Six abdominal ganglia run down the entire length of the abdomen and communicate with one another through projections.
 The first five abdominal segments each have their own ganglion, that contains three roots with outward projections.
 The first has mixed sensory and motor nerves innervating swimmerets while the second has sensory and motor neurons that innervate the extensor muscles, while the third root contains only motor neuron projections that extend into the flexor muscles.
 The last segment contains the fusion of two ganglia.
 The ganglia here also receive sensory input from the sensitive hairs on the tail fan.

 Each ganglion contains the body of one motor giant neuron (MoG), powerful and large bodied motor neurons whose projections innervate the five fast flexor (FF) muscles found in a segment and interact with them through chemical synapses.
 The ganglia also contain two sets of giant axons known as the lateral giant neurons and the medial giant neurons.
 These interneurons play important roles in escape swimming.
 Their large diameter allows for rapid conduction since there is less current leakage.
 Their projections extend through the third root in each ganglion, and Furshpan and Potter found that the synapses they subsequently made with the MoG passed depolarizing currents in a direct and unidirectional manner.
 These electrical synapses account for the speed of the escape mechanism and display some features of chemical synapses such as LTP and LTD. Variations in escape response characteristic depend on the location where the crayfish body is prodded or attacked and also depend on which of the giant neurons is stimulated.